Skip to main content

 Event history

 Obligations also have their own event history.
-The difference is that this model is designed for loans, personal debts, receivables, and debt transfers -- not for cards.
+The difference is that the model here is designed for loans, personal debts, receivables, and debt buyouts, not for cards.

 If you update the balance because a statement arrived, the event stores: